transferwise/tw-tkms/docs/postgres_with_long_transactions.md

 The problem comes from the fact, that Postgres can not remove dead tuples, until the last transaction possibly needing those has finished.

-So if we look at the messages polling with `select id, message from outgoing_message_0,0 order by id limit 1000`, it starts to look like following on database side, for new transactions.
+So if we look at the messages polling with `select id, message from outgoing_message_0,0 order by id`, it starts to look like following on database side, for new transactions.

 ```